 What is the Cyclical Ketogenic Diet (CKD)?

-- The traditional keto diet is made up of mostly fats, some protein, and a small amount of carbs, but cyclical keto allows you to incorporate more carbs into your diet.
+- The traditional keto diet involves eating mostly fats, some protein, and a small amount of carbs, but a cyclical keto diets allows you to incorporate more carbs into your diet.

-- The cyclical ketogenic diet involves strategic “carb refeed” days that replenish depleted glycogen stores, which can help fuel your performance in the gym.
+- The cyclical ketogenic diet includes strategic “carb refeed” days that replenish depleted glycogen stores, to help fuel your performance in the gym.

 - While research is limited, there are potential benefits and downsides to cyclical keto that differ from the standard version.